 “I’ve been doing research on this theme for 50 years.
 I’ve written three or four books about it.
 To me, it’s like the culmination of a journey,” he said.
 “We’ve researched these communities, and now it’s time to give back to the communities and the public.
 It’s not enough if half a dozen scholars know and the general public doesn’t, so part of the focus here is to democratize knowledge.”

-A premiere screening of Talking Black in America is set for Thursday, March 23, at 7 p.m. in the James B. Hunt Jr. Library.
-The screening and a post-film discussion are free and open to the public.
+Talking Black in America premiered at the James B. Hunt Jr. Library on March 23, 2017.
+The screening and a post-film discussion were free and open to the public.
 Premiere screenings are taking place at other universities across the country, and Wolfram said the film will be available for television audiences soon.

 “African-American speech is not a collection of errors.
 It’s a very rigorously structured dialect,” he said.
 “This is something that’s very natural.
 It’s not something to be ashamed of.
 It’s a reflection of a legacy, and it’s really cool.”